-A sportswriter who attended a Kent home game that set an all-time Kent attendance record, stated, "Strang has apparently given the Kent campus a much-needed transformation in the football department."185 He further stated that, "The spirit of the team and on the campus is sky high.
+A sportswriter who attended a Kent home game that set an all-time Kent attendance record, stated, "Strang has apparently given the Kent campus a much-needed transformation in the football department."
+He further stated that, "The spirit of the team and on the campus is sky high.
 The team is playing outstanding football.
 The stands rocked with the cheers of the fans...".
-"We hadn't heard such cheering at a college game in a long time."186 He concluded by saying, "It's good to big time college football coming the fore so close to home."187
+"We hadn't heard such cheering at a college game in a long time."
+He concluded by saying, "It's good to see big time college football coming the fore so close to home."
+194

-The increased fan interest spurred expansion of Kent's Memorial Stadium to be the largest in the MAC and sparked plans for construction of its present stadium.188 It also led to creation of a thirteen station Kent State Radio Network that reached a potential audience of 5.5 million listeners.189 Kent's exposure expanded to television when in 1967 Kent State participated in the Mid-American Conference's first appearance on ABC-TV's "Game of the Week," in which Kent defeated MAC co-champion Ohio University.190
+The increased fan interest spurred expansion of Kent's Memorial Stadium to be the largest in the MAC and sparked plans for construction of its present stadium.195 It also led to creation of a thirteen station Kent State Radio Network that reached a potential audience of 5.5 million listeners.196 Kent's exposure expanded to television when in 1967 Kent State participated in the Mid-American Conference's first appearance on ABC-TV's "Game of the Week," in which Kent defeated MAC co-champion Ohio University.197

-Adding to fan appeal were Strang's eye-catching Kent State uniform designs featuring helmets with a blue "K" framed by yellow lightning bolts, and pants and V-neck jerseys trimmed on the shoulders with matching yellow lightning bolts and "KENT STATE" across the chest.191 One commentator said was a "great uniform design" that "cut a sharp figure on the field."192
+Adding to fan appeal were Strang's eye-catching Kent State uniform designs featuring matching yellow lightning bolts on the helmets, the V-neck jerseys, and pants.
+One commentator said it was a "great uniform design" that "cut a sharp figure on the field."

-At Kent State, Strang continued his use of the Wing T offense incorporating an unbalanced line which was unique among major college programs and described by a football historian as "innovative and noteworthy."193
+At Kent State, Strang continued his use of the Wing T offense incorporating an unbalanced line which was unique among major college programs and described by a football historian as "innovative and noteworthy."
+200

-After winning the final three games of the 1967 season -- victories over Louisville, Marshall, and Xaiver -- Strang retired from coaching and became a Kent State administrator and successful businessman.194 He remained a Kent State Football supporter to his death in 1996 at age 73.195 In honor of his contributions to the football program, Kent State created the Leo Strang Award for the upper-class football player who had the highest GPA.196
+After winning the final three games of the 1967 season, Strang retired from coaching and became a Kent State administrator and successful businessman.201 He remained a Kent State Football supporter to his death in 1996 at age 73.202 In honor of his contributions to the football program, Kent State created the Leo Strang Award for the upper-class football player who had the highest GPA.203